Dwight-D/artthief/README.md

 #### About download location

-Images are downloaded to ~/.config/artthief/library currently.
-While this may not be great design I didn't want to pollute the home directory unnecessarily for such a simple program, so I opted to place them together with the config.
-I may add in the possibility to configure different download directories at a later time.
+Images are downloaded to ~/.config/artthief/library by default.
+This can be overridden with `--download-dir / -d /download/path`